jzmini/docmost/README.md

 - **LDAP group sync** that automatically manages group membership
 - **Improved user search** supporting LDAP usernames and email addresses

-### 🔓 License-Free Features
-- **Removed all Enterprise Edition restrictions** - all features are available without a license
-- **No trial mode limitations** - full functionality without upgrade prompts
-- **Confluence import** and other EE features enabled by default

 ### 🛠️ UI/UX Improvements
 - **Edit button on shared pages** - allows viewers to quickly login and edit
 - **Smart redirect after login** - automatically returns to the page you were viewing